top of page

 wrspwbhwlogo.jpg

 The studios/transmitter for WBHW was located at a former men's clothing store near the I-55 and Clear Lake Avenue interchange just east of the now-former Springfield K-Mart.
 Windmill Broadcasting Company consisted of William F. Wingerter and Gerald Brown.
-Wingerter was the owner of B.B.H. & J. which owned and operated WFMB(FM) in Springfield.
+Wingerter owned B.B.H. & J., which owned and operated WFMB(FM) in Springfield.
 Brown was a Springfield accountant.
 The owners of B.B.H. & J. other than Wingerter were Harold J. Hoskins (general manager of WFMB, former operations manager at WICS), R.W.
 Deffenbaugh (a Springfield attorney), and John W. Johnson (Springfield grain dealer).
 People of Springfield would probably remember Mr. Wingerter as Pegwill Pete, host of the children's panel show on WICS from the late 1950s to the mid-late 1960s.

 On November 24, 1982, the call letters of WBHW were changed to WRSP.
-Two years later in 1985 WRSP would become a FOX Television Network affiliate broadcasting a limited prime time schedule.
+Two years later, in 1985, WRSP would become a FOX Television Network affiliate broadcasting a limited prime-time schedule.

-Meanwhile, in September of 1987 WCCU, Channel 27 would go on the air, owned by Gerald Fitzgerald as Urbana Channel 27 Incorporated.
-It would broadcast the program schedule of WRSP including the programming of the FOX Television Network with local insertion of commercials (what there were of them) and local public affairs programming.
+Meanwhile, in September of 1987, WCCU, Channel 27 would go on the air, owned by Gerald Fitzgerald as Urbana Channel 27 Incorporated.
+It would broadcast the program schedule of WRSP, including the programming of the FOX Television Network with local insertion of commercials (what there were of them) and local public affairs programming.

 wrspwccu-idslide89 modified.jpg